JesseBausell/acsPROCESS_INTERACTIVE/README.md

     f.
 If unsatisfied with selections, enter "redo" or "exit" to start over.
   5. Select appropriate pure-water absorption (MAT) file when prompted. (file is created using Purewater_SpecBuilder.m)
   6. Select appropriate pure-water attenuation (MAT) file when prompted. (file is created using Purewater_SpecBuilder.m)
-  7. Flag questionable c spetra for possible removal
+  7. Flag questionable c spetra for possible removal.
     a.
 Examine depth profile comparing first 8 ac-s channels (lowest 8 wavelengths) of c spectra.
 These channels are oriented vertically by depth index (not by actual depth), with shallowest index on top.
     b.
-To create a range of "acceptable" c values,
+To create an acceptable range of c values, enter "y" into command window in response to message "Create ACS Limit?"
+To skip steps c-d, enter "n".
+    c.
+Using the command window, enter an upper limit for c, press enter, enter a lower limit for c, and press enter.
+"0" is good lower limit because c is always positive.
+    d.
+Limits are indicated on depth profile by black vertical lines.
+Enter "y" or "n" into command window to accept limits or try again.
+    e.
+Any spectrum containing c values outside of user-selected range for channels 1-8 will be automatically flagged.
+A flagged spectrum is indicated by a row of 8 white stars (one on each channel).

-  8. Flag questionable a spetra for possible removal (see step 6)
+  8. Flag questionable a spetra for possible removal (see step 7)
   9. Evaluate (and potentially discard) flagged c spectra
   10. Evaluate (and potentially discard) flagged a spectra (see step 8)